kumarshantanu/promenade/doc/intro.md

 ### Expressing a value or its absence thereof

 Some times you may want to represent the absence of a value, expressed as `prom/nothing`.
 This is a special value that may participate in other bind chains in Promenade.
-Any regular value that is not nothing is considered presence of a value.
+Any regular value that is not _Nothing_ (predicate `prom/nothing?`) is considered presence of a value.

 ### Handling presence or absence of a value